Motivesoft/vscode-weather-status-open-meteo/README.md

-# vscode-weather-status-open-meteo
+# Weather Status using Open-Meteo

-Display current weather information on the status bar, using the excellent free weather service [Open-Meteo](https://open-meteo.com/).
+Display current weather information on the status bar using the free weather API and service from [Open-Meteo](https://open-meteo.com/).

 > Note: This extension is designed as an alternative to [vscode-weather-status](https://github.com/Motivesoft/vscode-weather-status), which uses a different weather service but otherwise offers similar features.

 > Note: To use this extension, it will be necessary to determine and configure the latitude and longitude of the location you want the weather for.
 This can be determined in various way, for example by using an map web application such as Google Maps.

+> Note: For clarity, this extension is not affiliated with Open-Meteo.
+It simply uses their API for weather data.

 ## Usage

-The extension will automatically start and, if configured with a latitude and longitude to use as a location, will get the current weather for that location and display it in the status bar.
+The extension will automatically start and, if configured with a latitude and longitude, will get the current weather for that location and display it in the status bar.

-The weather will automatically update every hour and an update can be forced by clicking on the status bar weather display.
+The weather will automatically update every hour and an update can be forced by clicking on the status bar weather display or by running the `Update Weather Status` command from the command palette.

-Settings can be used to control the displayed weather items and the units used for the display.
+Settings can be used to control the display of weather details and the units used.
 See [Extension Settings](#extension-settings) for configuration details.

-> Note: When the extension first activates, it will offer the user the chance to configure the location to use.
-The latitude and longitude can be set in the Settings, or by using the `Set Weather Location` command.
+> Note: When the extension first activates, it will offer the user the chance to configure the location to use by clicking the status bar area used by the extension.
+Alternatively, the latitude and longitude can be set in the Settings, or by using the `Set Weather Location` command.

 ## Features